How to negotiate a salary in the equine industry

 4. Always be willing to walk away

-Finally, if you are not desperate and you can be mindful of the nightmare scenarios that can ensue if you accept a lose:win outcome in your negotiations – if you recognize that you have other options – the other “negotiator” will sense your inner strength.
+Finally, if you are not desperate and you can be mindful of the nightmare scenarios that can ensue if you accept a lose:win outcome in your negotiations – if you recognise that you have other options – the other “negotiator” will sense your inner strength.
 Don’t get yourself backed into a corner!

 Following these basics can make all the difference in securing a long-term happy, healthy and successful outcome for both parties.
 As a very experienced recruiter, I inevitably spend more of my time hearing about negotiations that end up with one party feeling that they gave more than they got, and helping to ensure this doesn’t happen again.
 That being said, it is undoubtedly very difficult finding good grooms these days and it pays to approach interviews with some level of thought and preparation.
 If you keep losing out also, it is worth investigating why that might be.
 For grooms, there are still many roles where you can be left feeling undervalued and living a very compromised existence; for both parties though, it doesn’t have to be this way.
 Time to do things differently.
 Time to use The Grooms List by Caroline Carter Recruitment!